Yakult lady

-A Yakult lady (ヤクルトレディー; Yakuruto redī), also known as an Yakult auntie (ヤクルトおばさん; Yakuruto obasan), is a woman who sells Yakult products as an employee or delivers the products door to door to individuals at their homes.
+A Yakult lady (ヤクルトレディー; Yakuruto redī), also known as a Yakult auntie (ヤクルトおばさん; Yakuruto obasan), is a woman who sells Yakult products as an employee or delivers the products door to door to individuals at their homes.
 They sell and market Yakult products while riding bicycles, motorcycles, or other automobiles.
 They wear the company's uniform, including a hat and a pair of gloves.
-Men such as Kazuhisa Ishii have also worked as Yakult "ladies".
 The Yakult lady home delivery system was introduced in 1963 while the Yakult Lady System started in 1981.
+Initially, all the salespeople were men, but labor shortages later led local distributors to hire women.

 There have been many cases in which a Yakult lady's social standing has become more like that of an entrepreneur than that of a part-time worker.
 They are fairly similar to retail stores licensed to sell the products by Yakult themselves.
-Yakult is sold in 31 countries around the world, but Yakult ladies only sell and distribute in Asian countries such as China, India, the Philippines and Indonesia as well as Central and South American countries such as Brazil.